Houses in Multiple Occupation (HMO)

-If you let your property to several tenants who aren’t members of the same family, it may be a ‘House in Multiple Occupation’ (HMO).
+If you let your property to several tenants who are not members of the same family, it may be a ‘House in Multiple Occupation’ (HMO).

 Your property is an HMO if both of the following apply: